lephuocduc/MyLab-DucLe/Lab 1: Azure DevOps and Azure Kubernetes (AKS)/readme.md

 6. Automatically triggered a new build through CI which has pushed your changes straight to your live website

 DevOps is by no means simple, but you've covered a lot of ground and tackled the core principals of CI, CD and working with code.
 Well done.

-## Where do I go from here?

-Now that you've completed the lab, we hope you'll want to take what you've done and continue to learn and develop in Azure.
-You can get a free Azure subscription as a sandbox environment to play around with for your personal use, which you can get from [Visual Studio Dev Essentials](https://visualstudio.microsoft.com/dev-essentials/).

-Happy coding!